alantech/alan/rfcs/013 - Datastore Revisited RFC.md

 a hard crash of the runtime as it tries to access a number as if it was a string.
 With a stated goal of eliminating as many runtime errors as possible so you can be sure that your backend is going to continue running, having this unsafe casting footgun was absolutely not the intention of the `datastore` library.

 There are multiple ways to resolve this such that the actual datastore opcodes are left alone while the compiler guarantees that their usage is safe.
-I'm not actually sure which one(s) I like best, so I'm listing them all in here and we can debate the pros/cons.
+For the sake of unblocking datastore usage as fast as possible, we're going to go through a two-step process to get it working, if a bit weird, and then using a new language feature to implement it cleanly.
+This does mean that the API will be changed twice, but since we are so far away from 1.0, this is considered fine for the adventurous who want to use this standard library that isn't documented publicly, yet.

-### Minimally-invasive with restored type introspection
+### Part 1: Minimally-invasive with restored type introspection

 We recently removed the ability to get the type of a variable as a string with the `type variableName` syntax, but if we restore that, it should be possible to force type safety by combining the type string with either the namespace or the key string, such that trying to get the same key name with a default value of a different type will find that it doesn't exist and return the provided default.

-This could provide zero actual API call changes except to the `del` function, which would need to be given an example of the type of data to delete in order to find it.
-This has the smallest change requirement, though it does require bringing back the string-based type manipulation code.
+This will provide zero actual API call changes except to the `has` and `del` functions, which would need to be given an example of the type of data to delete in order to find it.
+This has the smallest change requirement, though the API is a bit weird.

-### Generic Functions (in addition to the interface functions that currently exist)
+### Part 2: Generic Functions (in addition to the interface functions that currently exist)

-The maximum contrast to the prior is this particularly invasive change, where functions gain the ability to have one or more generic types, eg `fn foo<A>(arg1: int64, arg2: string): A {` such that they can be called with some type that is passed in during invocation but is not passed in as a variable, just the type, so `foo<bool>(1, 'bar')` would do something internally with the type.
+Functions gain the ability to have one or more generic types, eg `fn foo<A>(arg1: int64, arg2: string): A {` such that they can be called with some type that is passed in during invocation but is not passed in as a variable, just the type, so `foo<bool>(1, 'bar')` would do something internally with the type.

-In this case, the `namespace` function would take not only the name parameter, but the type info for the kind of variable to store in it, like `namespace<Array<int64>>('variousDigitsOfPi')`, then this type would internally be applied to the namespace through some syntax similar to the `type variableName` before so it can be stored in the datastore opcodes, but it would also be used to make sure writes and reads are sound, always providing values of the correct type.
+In this case, the `namespace` function would take not only the name parameter, but the type info for the kind of variable to store in it, like `namespace<Array<int64>>('variousDigitsOfPi')`, then this type would internally be applied to the namespace using a syntax similar to `type variableName` (perhaps as simple as `type GenericName`), so it can be stored in the datastore opcodes.
+This would remove the need to provide example values or type information to the `has` and `del` functions since it would already exist on the provided namespace.

-The biggest issue here is: it adds a new "color" of function, and there will be pressure to add something like an `fn foo<A as Orderable>(...` syntax so the generics defined for the function are also interface constrained so the function knows what to do with it besides pass it around or poke at it in some way or the other.
+It'll make the language much more complex, but the utility should surpass the complexity.
+This approach could be turned into the foundation for interface functions, such that `fn someFn<A as Orderable>(a: A, b: A): A` could be equivalent to `fn someFn(a: Orderable, b: Orderable): Orderable` with the latter becoming syntactic sugar.
+This would also allow us to remove duplicated interfaces like `anythingElse` because `fn map<A as Any, B as Any>(arr: Array<A>, mapper: fn(A): B): Array<B>` makes it clear that while `A` and `B` match the same interface, they are not the same actual type.

-It'll make the language much more complex, but will the utility gain be worth the complexity?
-It would make constructor functions much simpler, eg instead of `newHashMap(firstKey, firstVal)` we get `new<HashMap<KeyType, ValType>>()` without requiring the first key-val pair to be defined.
+It would make constructor functions much simpler, eg instead of `newHashMap(firstKey, firstVal)` we could get something like `new<HashMap<KeyType, ValType>>()` without requiring the first key-val pair to be defined.

+### Alternatives Considered

+Many alternatives were considered and rejected:

 ### Compiler-level hackery